mobiwek61/threejs_3_codespace/threejsB/README.md

 npm i three
 npm run dev
 ```
 - browser window pops up with app in it.
 To get app in ide window, "ports" (on bottom) then mouseover it and click "open in browser".
 It autorefreshes!

+### github warning:
+- if you do edit a file in github browser or do merge from another branch, it bricks your codespace so it can never do a commit.
+  Tried using copilot for instructions but still bricked.
+  Only fix is create a new codespace and rename old one.

 **=========================================================
 =========================================================**